 24. Is the Agency office still open?

 We have not changed our normal operating hours; however, to minimize the unnecessary added risk of exposure to our staff and others in our building, we strongly encourage electronic communications to our office only.
-Our office doors remain closed and locked, and beginning on Monday, March 23, 2020, members of the public will be allowed entry only if they have a pre-arranged appointment with staff.
-Beginning on Tuesday, March 24, 2020, members of the public will not be allowed entry.
+The Building was closed to the general public beginning March 23, 2020.
+Then as of May 2, 2022, the office has reopened by pre-arranged appointment only and on an as-needed basis.

 25. Has the Board issued any official statement or advice regarding COVID-19?